-This page was initiated by Charles (Chase) Phillips in the summer of 2020 and is under development.
-Chase is a Sophomore in Mechanical Engineering at WSU, originally from the Tri-Cities.
-He undertook the responsibility of lead authoring this page out of a desire to educate those in the region, knowing that as a novice to this subject, he could state many of the problems in a way more accessible to the general residents and policymakers of the Pacific Northwest.
+This page was initiated in the summer of 2020 when I was a Sophomore in Mechanical Engineering at WSU.
+I undertook the responsibility of lead authoring this page out of a desire to educate those in the region, knowing that as a novice to this subject, I could state many of the problems in a way more accessible to the general public of the Pacific Northwest.

 Many people have some concept of what hydrogen is or how it could be used.
-They hear of hydrogen often enough online that it registers in their mind as something that may be important, but they often may not know why.
+Hearing of hydrogen in school, online, or on the news, they make the connection that it is important, but they often may not know why.

 To discuss why hydrogen is so important, we first need to lay the groundwork of hydrogen.
 Hydrogen is often known as element one.
-It is the first element on the periodic table, comprising one proton and one electron in its most abundant state.
-There are other compositions (known as isotopes) of hydrogen, but for now, we will stick with the standard state.
+It is the first element on the periodic table, consisting of one proton and one electron in its most abundant state.
+There are other forms of hydrogen, but for now, we will stick with the standard one.
 Many people will also note that hydrogen is in the water molecule.
-Water (H2O) has two hydrogen atoms, giving water unique properties that make water a very useful compound.
+Water (H2O) has two hydrogen atoms, giving it unique properties that make it a very useful compound.
 Those that are interested in space would also note that our sun is made of hydrogen.
 Our sun’s immense energy is from the fusion of hydrogen into helium atoms under the massive pressure and heat.
-They may also say that hydrogen is the most abundant element in the universe, at 74% of known mass.
-Hydrogen is found everywhere, in vast quantities, and has excellent production and energy storage potential.
+They may also say that hydrogen is the most abundant element in the universe (74% of known mass).
+Hydrogen is found everywhere, in vast quantities, and has excellent energy storage potential.

 The shapes of hydrogen

-Even though hydrogen is literally everywhere, in and around us, for hydrogen to be most useful for energy we must separate the hydrogen from other atoms and molecules into a pure form.
-In this section we’ll stick to the most common ways hydrogen can be produced and introduce a simple way to understand the quality or value of hydrogen produced from some sources.
+Although hydrogen is everywhere, for it to be used for energy we must separate the hydrogen from other atoms and molecules.
+In this section we will discuss the most common ways hydrogen can be produced and introduce a simple way to understand the quality or value of hydrogen produced.

-The following figure uses colors (not the fundamental colors fluoresced by hydrogen in the Colors of Hydrogen link above) to describe how hydrogen is produced.
+The following figure color categories to describe how hydrogen is produced.
 Green hydrogen is produced without carbon dioxide (CO2) emissions from renewable electricity and water or biomass and algae.
-Blue hydrogen is produced with CO2 emissions but in ways that sequester and permanently store those CO2 emissions.
+Blue hydrogen is produced with CO2 emissions but in ways that capture and permanently store those CO2 emissions.
 Grey hydrogen is produced with CO2 emissions.

 Currently most hydrogen produced is grey hydrogen.
-The most popular methods of hydrogen production are natural gas reforming and coal gasification.
-Most hydrogen today is produced by Steam-Methane Reformation (SMR).
+The most popular methods of hydrogen production are natural gas reforming (often Steam-Methane Reformation) and coal gasification.
 High-temperature steam reacts with methane to produce carbon monoxide and hydrogen.
 The carbon monoxide reacts with water to produce carbon dioxide (captured) and hydrogen.
-In coal gasification, oxygen and steam react with coal under high temperature and pressure to form a synthesis gas consisting of carbon monoxide and hydrogen.
+In coal gasification, oxygen and steam react with coal under high temperature and pressure to form a gas consisting of carbon monoxide and hydrogen.
 The carbon monoxide reacts with water to produce carbon dioxide and hydrogen, like natural gas reformation.
-The problem is that even natural gas reformation results in 7 kg of CO2 emitted into the atmosphere for every 1 kg of H2 produced.
+The problem is that even natural gas reformation results in 7 kg of CO2 emitted (and often captured) for every 1 kg of H2 produced.

 Two other hydrogen production processes utilize renewable energy.
 Thermochemical water splitting uses high temperatures to drive a series of reactions.
 The chemicals are reused in the reactions each time, creating a closed cycle that consumes only water, producing hydrogen and oxygen.
 Concentrated sunlight with mirrors or excess nuclear reactor energy supplies the heat.
 The other process is electrolysis, which is the one that HYPER uses in its research.
 It uses electricity to split water into hydrogen and oxygen in an electrolyzer.
 The electrolyzer consists of an anode and a cathode separated by an electrode.
 This process could be hooked up to a renewable energy plant to generate hydrogen off the excess energy.
 With the massive amounts of renewable energy in the PNW, this could be a great way to store the excess energy produced and use it when the energy output dips below the demand.